Whatever it is - it looks expensive ;-)

 Aviation Week's civil aviation blog

-Aviation Week & Space Technology is celebrating its 100th anniversary this year.
+Aviation Week & Space Technology celebrated its 100th anniversary in 2016.
 In a series of blogs, our editors highlight editorial content from the magazine's long and rich history.

 Sponsored Introduction Continue on to (or wait seconds) ×